creedasaurus/blinkfrom/README.md

 # Warnings
 This is a ONE-WAY sync.
 Local -> Server only.
 Not the other way around.
 So don't make precious changes on your remote while `goplop` is running or you risk clobbering your work.

+# Extras (maybe someday)
+It would be completely awesome to have a mode that doesn't just log the state of syncronizations, but displays them in a terminal UI kind of way.
+Think [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard), but maybe a little more simple and stripped down.
+Maybe use something like [termui](https://github.com/gizak/termui)